Watch NFC Championship Online or Live Stream

 The local cable company is essentially taking these same broadcasts, compressing the picture quality and piping them into your home with a cable cord.
 If you use an antenna instead, the TV signal is uncompressed and looks much better.
 Look over my guide on how to choose the best TV antenna based on where you live in the U.S.

-fuboTV now carries 89 local FOX affiliates across the U.S. and not just in major markets.
+fuboTV now carries local FOX affiliates in 94 percent of U.S. households.
 So there’s an excellent chance that you can use their live streaming platform to watch the game.

-Look at their updated roster of FOX affiliates if you want to see if you’re covered.
+Look at their updated roster of FOX affiliates if you want to double check and see if you’re covered.

-fuboTV carries a wide selection of national and regional sports channels, but the company has focused on NFL coverage this year, bringing on board scores of local CBS, FOX and NBC stations.
-If you’re up for trying out fuboTV, you can also include Showtime as part of your free trial.
+fuboTV carries a wide selection of national and regional sports channels, but the company has focused on NFL coverage.
+You’ll find NFL Network along with local CBS, FOX and NBC stations.

 Watch NFC Championship live stream with Sling TV